 - Expanding the regional parks system to conserve, maintain, and connect natural resources identified as being of high quality or having regional importance. - The trail will directly benefit populations in multiple cities across Ramsey County, including Saint Paul, Maplewood, Gem Lake, Vadnais Heights, White Bear Township, and White Bear Lake.
 The trail will also connect to communities and trail facilities in Washington County, providing enhanced trail connections to communities across the metro area.
-Once the entire 13-mile trail is completed, it will fill a large gap in the Regional Bicycle Transportation Network (RBTN) as established by the Metropolitan Council, as well as provide separated facilities between Saint Paul and White Bear Lake, filling a gap in a largely urban portion of U.S. Bicycle Route 41 (USBR 41) between the cities of Saint Paul and Duluth, Minnesota. - The trail will provide a safe, efficient aesthetically pleasing, and fully accessible connection for underrepresented communities and communities of color between neighborhoods and natural areas including White Bear Lake, Bald Eagle Lake and Goose Lake which are currently not connected with trail infrastructure.
-The trail extension will provide expanded access to the natural environment, regional parks and points of interest for underrepresented communities in St. Paul and Maplewood as well. - The masterplan has identified numerous opportunities for connections between adjacent neighborhoods and the trail corridor to make use of the trail more accessible for the community. - Providing a comprehensive regional park and trail system that preserves high-quality natural resources, increases climate resiliency, fosters healthy outcomes, connects communities, and enhances quality of life for the region. - The trail will expand the regional parks system to connect populations to natural resources and highquality regional multimodal infrastructure.
+Once the entire 13-mile trail is completed, it will fill a large gap in the Regional Bicycle Transportation Network (RBTN) as established by the Metropolitan Council, as well as provide separated facilities between Saint Paul and White Bear Lake, filling a gap in a largely urban portion of U.S. Bicycle Route 41 (USBR 41) between the cities of Saint Paul and Duluth, Minnesota. - Providing a comprehensive regional park and trail system that preserves high-quality natural resources, increases climate resiliency, fosters healthy outcomes, connects communities, and enhances quality of life for the region. - The trail will expand the regional parks system to connect populations to natural resources and high-quality regional multimodal infrastructure.
 Further discussion of natural resources related to the trail is included in section 1.6.
 Bruce Vento Trail will serve as a new trail facility which will improve multimodal access throughout Ramsey County.
-Providing a multimodal trail encourages healthy transportation options, particularly in the area north of Buerkle Road where there are fewer separated bicycle and pedestrian facilities compared to more urban areas of the metro area. - The trail alignment traverses multiple natural areas and allows users to interact with the natural environment around them through use of the trail and thoughtfully located rest nodes designed to foster the connection to natural world within the limits of the County. - Promoting expanded, multimodal access to regional parks, regional trails, and the transit network, where appropriate. - As the Bruce Vento Trail is highly integrated with the future Rush Line BRT, the trail will enhance connections for those who bicycle, walk, or roll to transit facilities enhancing connections across the Ramsey County community and quality of life for the region.
-Multiple opportunities exist for the partnership between Bruce Vento Trail and Rush Line BRT to be complementary facilities, including enhanced intersection crossings, protected pedestrian and bicycle infrastructure and shared parking lots.
+Providing a multimodal trail encourages healthy transportation options, particularly in the area north of Buerkle Road where there are fewer separated bicycle and pedestrian facilities compared to more urban areas of the metro area. - Promoting expanded, multimodal access to regional parks, regional trails, and the transit network, where appropriate. - As the Bruce Vento Trail is highly integrated with the future Rush Line BRT, the trail will enhance connections for those who bicycle, walk, or roll with transit facilities enhancing connections across the Ramsey County community and quality of life for the region.
+Multiple opportunities exist for the partnership between Bruce Vento Trail and Rush Line BRT to be complementary facilities, including enhanced intersection crossings, protected pedestrian and bicycle infrastructure and shared parking lots. - Strengthening equitable use of regional parks and trails by all our region's residents, such as across age, race, ethnicity, income, national origin, and ability. - Ensuring equitable use of the Bruce Vento Trail is a key component of this Master Plan Amendment.
+The trail will improve multimodal access between downtown Saint Paul and northern Ramsey County communities.
+An analysis of populations that will be served by the trail is included in sections 1.5.2 and 1.5.3.

-https://metrocouncil.org/about-us/why-we-matter/Equity.aspx#:~:text=Equity%20is%20recognizing%20institutional%20 and,PROMOTE%20EQUITY%20IN%20THE%20REGION.
+2 https://metrocouncil.org/about-us/why-we-matter/Equity.aspx#:~:text=Equity%20is%20recognizing%20institutional%20 and,PROMOTE%20EQUITY%20IN%20THE%20REGION.
 Accessed 7/16/2020